-Aside from this we are also able to provide other services to include architectural design for proposed changes; project management for alterations, repairs and improvement; and input where a licence for alteration is to be agreed.
+Aside from this we are also able to provide other services to include project management for alterations, repairs and improvement and input where a licence for alteration is to be agreed.

-Peter Barry Surveyors are regulated by the RICS meaning that we must follow strict rules of conduct – including having in place insurance to protect you – our surveyors must update their skills and knowledge throughout their careers so you can rely on their expertise and you are protected by a complaints procedure and access to independent redress through an Ombudsman scheme.
+We are regulated by the RICS meaning that we must follow strict rules of conduct – including having in place insurance to protect you.

 We are always on hand to help in addressing any queries following issue of the report to help you understand and negotiate the best outcome.